-75 For example, compensating a person with a controlled substance may constitute "facilitation" under the current forced labor statute due to the definition of "coercion."
+107 For example, compensating a person with a controlled substance may constitute "facilitation" under the current forced labor statute due to the definition of "coercion."
+108 For example, a person who recruits someone to perform commercial sex acts, knowing that another will

-76 For example, a person who recruits someone to perform commercial sex acts, knowing that another will predicate performance of the commercial sex work on not smoking tobacco or drinking alcohol may be liable for "controlling" the employee's access to the substance, and may be liable for trafficking.
+108 For example, a person who recruits someone to perform commercial sex acts, knowing that another will predicate performance of the commercial sex work on not smoking tobacco or drinking alcohol may be liable for "controlling" the employee's access to the substance, and may be liable for trafficking.

-77 For example, if a person is severely addicted to a controlled substance, and relies on the actor as the sole provider of that substance, threatening to restrict the person's access to that substance may in some cases constitute a coercive threat under the catch all provision.
+109 For example, if a person is severely addicted to a controlled substance, and relies on the actor as the sole provider of that substance, threatening to restrict the person's access to that substance may in some cases constitute a coercive threat under the catch all provision.

-78 For example, under current law inducing a person who is a regular tobacco user to perform any service by offering cigarettes in exchange arguably constitutes coercion, and knowingly recruiting a person into such employment an offense punishable by up to [] years imprisonment.
+110 For example, under current law inducing a person who is a regular tobacco user to perform any service by offering cigarettes in exchange arguably constitutes coercion, and knowingly recruiting a person into such employment an offense punishable by up to [] years imprisonment.
 In addition, although alcohol is an addictive substance, it is not a controlled substance and thus is readily available.
 Facilitating a person's access to alcohol is not inherently coercive, as it is relatively easy for a person to obtain alcohol by other means, as compared to controlled substances.

-79 For example, if a taxi driver overhears his passenger make comments which suggest that upon arrival at her destination, she may be coerced into performing a commercial sex act, the driver is not guilty of trafficking in forced commercial sex if the driver is only aware of a substantial risk, but not practically certain, that the passenger will be coerced into engaging in a commercial sex act.
+111 For example, if a taxi driver overhears his passenger make comments which suggest that upon arrival at her destination, she may be coerced into performing a commercial sex act, the driver is not guilty of trafficking in forced commercial sex if the driver is only aware of a substantial risk, but not practically certain, that the passenger will be coerced into engaging in a commercial sex act.